Search Docs by Keyword

 Installation

-We recommend cloning into your lab directory on holylabs, or other lab storage if holylabs is not available, in a common directory (e.g. /n/holylabs/LABS/jharvard_lab/Lab/software
+We recommend cloning into your lab directory on holylabs, or other lab storage if holylabs is not available, in a common directory (e.g. /n/holylabs/jharvard_lab/Lab/software

 ).
 This way you can have a collective Spack installation for your lab to use and you get the superior performance of holylabs over your home directory.
 Other locations work as well, but you should pick a location that has decent performance and is mounted to the entire cluster.

-.
-This will modify your environment and put spack in your path.
-If you want to have spack always on, you will need to update your .bashrc
+will modify your environment and put spack in your path.

 Package Management

 Below is a list of convenient commands for Spack.
-Note: Depending on the package installation can take hours so plan accordingly by using screen/tmux or a Remote Desktop on Open Ondemand.
+Note: Depending on the software stack, installation can take hours, so plan accordingly by using screen/tmux or a Remote Desktop on Open Ondemand.

 Command | Purpose |